Context Chaos in AI-Assisted Development

 User intent lives in chat conversations that disappear when the session ends.
 Every new agent interaction starts from scratch, requiring developers to re-explain requirements, design decisions, and project context.
 The cost: Time wasted re-explaining the same requirements across multiple sessions.
 Agents lose critical context that impacts implementation quality.2.
 No Traceability

-When an agent implements a feature, there’s often no durable record linking:- What requirement was being addressed
+When an agent implements a feature, there’s often no durable record linking between various tasks and their requirements:- What requirement was being addressed by an issue

 - What code artifacts resulted from which specification